 You’re eating your favorite candy when you feel something in your mouth that is unusually hard.
-Then, you realize you are dealing with something you’ve been trying to avoid – a chipped tooth.
-But don’t worry, as treating a chipped tooth is easy with an excellent dental service provider.
+Then, you realize you are dealing with something you’ve been trying to avoid: a chipped tooth.
+But don’t worry, treating a chipped tooth is easy with an excellent dental service provider.

 You may feel uncomfortable or hurt when you’re dealing with a chipped tooth.
-The extent of the damage depends on the type of injury you’ve obtained and your teeth’s condition.
+The extent of the damage depends on the type of injury you’ve obtained and the condition of your teeth.
 If you need dental services, contact Lovett Dental Sharpstown today.

 What Causes a Chipped Tooth?

 Contrary to what you see in movies, you don’t have to be involved in a violent brawl to suffer from a chipped tooth.
 If you’ve ever had to deal with this problem, you know how annoying it can be.
 Leaving this problem untreated may even cause more serious oral problems.
 The reasons for getting a chipped tooth can vary depending on your age and lifestyle, among other factors.

 If you did not knock your tooth on something hard, there might be risk factors that you’ve missed.
 One common reason for tooth chipping is bruxism or teeth grinding while you are asleep.
 One in three people has this problem, so it’s not a rare condition.
 When you grind your teeth, you are breaking down the surfaces that are involved in chewing.
 This action makes your enamel weak.